contao/contao/UPGRADE.md

 ### Insert tag hooks

-The `$cache` parameter is no longer passed to the `replaceInsertTags` and the `insertTagFlags` hook.
+The `$cache` parameter is no longer passed to the `replaceInsertTags` and the `insertTagFlags` hooks.
 An empty array is passed instead.

 ### Figure